Jackspence6/ai-learning-portal/README.md

 An interactive platform dedicated to teaching fundamental AI concepts through hands-on tutorials.
 This app provides a unique learning experience, combining theoretical knowledge with practical coding exercises, making AI learning accessible and engaging.

+## Live Heroku Link

+You can explore the live application of the AI Learning Portal on Heroku: [AI Learning Portal](https://ai-learning-portal-c3740c057c06.herokuapp.com/)

 ## Table of Contents

 - [Installation](#installation)